dgroomes/hibernate-playground/README.md

 ## Description

 I want to lean Hibernate better.
-It can be complex because ORM itself is tricky and because Hibernate has developed a a rich feature set over many years (along with a rich set of idiosyncrasies).
+It can be complex because ORM itself is tricky and because Hibernate has developed a rich feature set over many years (along with a rich set of idiosyncrasies).
 I will use the JPA (`jakarta`) annotations when it is idiomatic but I will generally prefer to learn Hibernate directly instead of by sticking strictly to the JPA APIs.